 Static quads contractions

 This exercise may be started as soon as pain will allow and can be done on a daily basis.
 It may even be possible to continue with this exercise if the athlete is in a plaster cast.
 Contract the quadriceps muscles at the front of the thigh.
 Hold for 10 seconds.
 Relax and rest for 3 seconds.
 Repeat 10 to 20 times.
-You can also perform this exercise with a rolled up towel or foam roller under the knee as shown.
-Contraction will cause the foot to lift off the floor as the knee straightens.
+You can also perform this exercise with a rolled-up towel or foam roller under the knee as shown.
+The contraction will cause the foot to lift off the floor as the knee straightens.

 The athlete lies on their back, knees bent and pushes the hips upwards to work the gluteal muscles and hamstrings.
 Use both feet on the floor pushing up, to begin with.
-Hold the position briefly and then lower.
-Begin with 3 sets of 8 reps building to 3 sets of 12 reps then progress the exercise to single leg bridges.
+Hold the position briefly and then lower it.
+Begin with 3 sets of 8 reps building to 3 sets of 12 reps then progress the exercise to single-leg bridges.

 There are a number of variations on leg press machines in gyms but they all work in basically the same way.
 Position yourself on the seat with the feet hip-width apart on the platform In the starting position there should be approximately a 90-degree angle at the knee.
 Adjust the seat accordingly.